XarkLabs/upduino-video/README.md

 you wish with it, including putting your name on it, applying a different license, modifying it and/or putting it in your own project.

-This project supports 640x480, 848x480 (wide screen 480p) and 800x600, with an
+This project supports 640x480, 848x480 (wide screen 480p) and 800x600 VGA
-8x8 character set and 1x to 8x pixel repeat.
-Shown below is 40x20 text (640x480
+modes, with an 8x8 or 8x16 character set and a 1x to 8x pixel repeat.
-with H 2x and V 3x).
-There is an included "hex" font (showing character number in hex) and a "retro" Ohio Scientific font with graphic characters (as shown).
+Shown below is 40x20 text (640x480 with H 2x and V 3x repeat).
+There are three included example font files, a "hexidecimal" font (showing character number in hex for debugging), a "retro" Ohio Scientific font with graphic characters (as shown) and also an 8x16 font from the Atari ST.

 ![UPduino generating 640x480 8 color display](pics/upduino_video_breadboard.jpg
 "Picture of VGA monitor showing character set")